 Seven 18pdrs will be fired.
 The RAAHC will represent Australia, a team from Royal Artillery Association, Scotland, the Royal Artillery Garrison team will represent England, the Royal Artillery Historical Society team

-and Major John Butler's team will represent the United Kingdom.
+and Major Ret'd John Butler's team will represent the Honourable Artillery Company.

 The Worshipful Company of Gunmakers will represent the City of London, and the National Museum of Ireland will represent Ireland.
-A gun team from Northern Ireland will represent the 16th Irish Division.
+A gun team from Northern Ireland will represent the 36th Ulster Division.

 One 4.5 How will be fired by the 1st Regiment Royal Canadian Horse Artillery to represent Canada.